biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 ---
 output: hugodown::md_document
-title: "S05E01: R for Data Science (2e) - Chapter 5 - Pipes"
+title: "S05E01: R for Data Science (2e) - Ch.
+5 - Pipes"
-subtitle: "Introducing a new season of Code Club, in which we will continue reading the book R for Data Science (R4DS)"
+subtitle: "Introducing a new season of Code Club, in which we will continue to read the book R for Data Science (R4DS), and start with a short chapter on pipes."
 summary: "We'll continue with the R for Data Science book in the 5th season of Code Club, now switching to the brand-new second edition!
 We'll talk about pipes in R, which is covered in the short Chapter 5 of the book."
 authors: [admin]
 tags: [codeclub, r4ds]
 date: "2023-01-24"
 lastmod: "2023-01-24"
 toc: true
-rmd_hash: cd2a8296d425f9c3
+rmd_hash: 6095a691f15197af

 ---